Wally Gabler

-Wallace F. Gabler III (born June 9, 1944) is a retired professional American football player.
-He was the starting quarterback for the 1965 Michigan Wolverines football team and played seven seasons in the Canadian Football League (CFL) as the starting quarterback for the Toronto Argonauts (1966–1969), Winnipeg Blue Bombers (1969–1970), and Hamilton Tiger-Cats (1970–1972).
-In seven years in the CFL, Gabler passed for 13,080 yards and 61 touchdowns.
+Wallace Fredrick Gabler III (June 9, 1944 – February 9, 2025) was an American professional football player who was a quarterback for seven seasons in the Canadian Football League (CFL).
+He played college football for the Michigan Wolverines, starting at quarterback in 1965.
+Gabler was a starter in the CFL for the Toronto Argonauts (1966–1969), Winnipeg Blue Bombers (1969–1970), and Hamilton Tiger-Cats (1970–1972).
+He passed for 13,080 yards and 61 touchdowns in the CFL.

-Early years
+Early life

-Gabler was born in Portsmouth, Ohio, and attended Kimball High School in Royal Oak, Michigan.
+Gabler was born in Royal Oak, Michigan, and attended Kimball High School there.
 He attended the New Mexico Military Institute (NMMI) after graduating from high school, with the hopes of qualifying for the United States Naval Academy the following year.
 At NMMI, Gabler broke Roger Staubach's school records for most passing touchdowns in a game and completion percentage and was selected as a junior college All-American.

 University of Michigan

 Gabler transferred to the University of Michigan in 1963 without a scholarship and played for the freshman football team.
 As a junior, Gabler received a tuition-only scholarship, and appeared as a backup to Bob Timberlake on the 1964 Michigan team that won the Big Ten Conference championship.

 As a senior in 1965, Gabler began the season as a backup to Dick Vidmer.
 Gabler got his first start in the second game of the season against Cal.
 Gabler started five games for the 1965 Wolverines and completed 58 of 126 passes for 825 yards, four touchdowns and two interceptions.
 He also gained 149 rushing yards.

 Following his senior year, Gabler played in the 1965 Blue–Gray Football Classic.

 Gabler's younger brother, John H. Gabler, also played football at Michigan, as a halfback from 1966 to 1969.